Qualitative research design (and planning)

 Fortunately qualitative software is a great tool for doing literature reviews!
 You can bring in PDF files of your textbook chapters or journal articles, and not only create a bibliography, but also code important themes and discoveries across them.
 It makes it easy to compare across papers, and when you come to write up, you can quickly find all the quotes from the literature you will want to quote (and be able to see where they come from).
 There’s a whole video tutorial on using software for systematic and literature reviews here.

 Now, you might be thinking you are going to collect your own data, but secondary data analysis is also a good option to consider.
-There are lots of choices, including social media, qualitative data archives, documents and sources of data from to colleagues.
+There are lots of choices, including social media, qualitative data archives, documents and sources of data from colleagues.
 So have a quick search for other data sources that you can analyse first, it might be these will do most of the work for you, or you can complement them with some smaller primary qualitative research.
 Our post on using secondary qualitative data can help you find some sources, and notes some issues to be aware of.

 Often sampling (which is choosing which people and how many) and recruitment (actually getting them to take part) is overlooked, but it can really make or break good research, and thinking about your potential respondents is important before choosing an appropriate method.
 If you want to talk to a bunch of murderers held in different prisons, a focus group is going to be difficult (and potentially dangerous) to pull off!
 We’ve got blog post articles on both sampling and recruitment that will give you a lot more information.